 Node Setup

-Running a validator means operating a full node that participates in consensus, validates transactions, and stores model weights.
-This guide covers everything from provisioning hardware to verifying your node is synced.
+Running a validator means operating a full node that participates in consensus, validates transactions, and runs submission audits.
+This guide walks through identity generation, staking, configuration, and starting the node.

 Hardware Requirements